walterg7/security-operations-center/README.md

 Run again after a few minutes to see if the services are running

 <img src = "/images/Untitled 5.png" width = 60% height = 60%>

+3. You might want to save a snapshot of every VM before doing anything, just in case you completely break something.
+A snapshot will restore the machine to a previous state.